stolostron/rhacm-docs/release_notes/known_issues.md

 <!--
 Please follow this format:

-## Title of known issue, be sure to match header and make title, header unique
+Title of known issue, be sure to match header and make title, header unique

 Hidden comment: Release: #issue
+Known issue with workaround if:

+- Doesn't work the way it should
+- Straightforward to describe
+- Good to know before getting started
+- Quick workaround, of any
+- Applies to most, if not all, users
+- Something that is likely to be fixed next release (never preannounce)

-Known issue with workaround.
-If workaround requires many steps, consider a troubleshooting topic.
+Or consider a troubleshooting topic.
 -->

 Review the known issues for Red Hat Advanced Cluster Management for Kubernetes.